Coronavirus Info (COVID-19):

 Help us stop the spread of COVID-19:

-- Wear a mask or other facial covering while riding.
+- Wear a mask or other facial covering while riding, recommended by the CDC, TSA, and the Federal Transit Administration.

 - Cover your cough or sneeze with a tissue, then throw the tissue in the trash.